Anthony500/chat_app/README.md

 And if the chat window is closed before the chatlog window or the user didn't quit properly, the chatlog window loops a readfile error because the named pipe is closed but it's still reading for input.

 I created this just to understand winsocks and IPC on windows.
-This program does not encrypt any messages that might be a figure I add over time.
+This program does not encrypt any messages that might be a feature I add over time.
 And I am still working on the main file and UI, nothing is complete.